 Was it Russia, China, North Korea, and Iran?

-Uh we know Hillary was hacked, her email server was hacked by multiple foreign intelligence agencies.
+Her email server was hacked by multiple foreign intelligence agencies.

-And to me, if if again we wanted to get to the bottom of this, and Devin Nunes and people like him and people like yourself warned about the Russians and and others and election hacking because it had happened in the past and it was Barack Obama and by the way, under his watch and everybody that worked for him's watched that all of this nonsense happened, and he told us it could no serious person would believe it could happen, that Trump needs to stop whining about it.
+And to me, if, again, we wanted to get to the bottom of this, and Devin Nunes and people like him and people like yourself warned about the Russians and others and election hacking because it had happened in the past.

 Well, it turned out it did happen.

-I think what people need to realize is look, I've said that the Russians should stay the hell out of our elections and that they should be informed that it's made relations a lot worse.
+I think what people need to realize is, look, I've said that the Russians should stay the hell out of our elections and that they should be informed that it's made relations a lot worse.

 I think they do understand that now.

-You know, we're instead of having this big debate over partisanship and trying to blame President Trump for something that happened under President Obama, we should be trying to protect our elections.
+You know, instead of having this big debate over partisanship and trying to blame President Trump for something that happened under President Obama, we should be trying to protect our elections.

 There are a lot of ways we can make sure our elections are secure.